carlopacioni/vortexR/README.md

 * On the terminal, install Java: `sudo apt-get install openjdk-8-jdk` and verify with `java -version`
 * Set default Java installation: `sudo update-alternatives --config java`
 * Set default Java compiler: `sudo update-alternatives --config javac`
-* Set the environment variable `JAVA_HOME` to your preferred Java installation (here we use /usr/lib/jvm/java-8-openjdk-amd64/jre) by appending the line `JAVA_PATH=/path/to/your/Java/binary` to `/etc/environment`:
+* Set the environment variable `JAVA_HOME` to your preferred Java installation:
+  (here we use /usr/lib/jvm/java-8-openjdk-amd64/jre) by appending the line `JAVA_PATH=/path/to/your/Java/binary` to `/etc/environment`:
   `sudo echo "JAVA_PATH=\"/usr/lib/jvm/java-8-openjdk-amd64/jre\"" >> /etc/environment`,
   `source /etc/environment` to instantly export the new environment variable `JAVA_HOME`, verify with `echo $JAVA_HOME` which should print the `/path/to/your/Java/binary`.